-Under Section 91A of the NEL, the Commission is also able to make a "more preferable Rule"^{7,} if the Commission is satisfied that, having regard to the issue or issues raised by the proposed Rule, the more preferable Rule will or is likely to better contribute to the achievement of the NEO.
-The Commission's power to make a "more preferable Rule" commenced operation on 1 January 2008, following amendments to the NEL.
+- Under Section 91A of the NEL, the Commission is able to make a "more preferable Rule", if the Commission is satisfied that, having regard to the issue or issues raised by the proposed Rule, the more preferable Rule will or is likely to better contribute to the achievement of the NEO.
+The Commission's power to make a "more preferable Rule" commenced operation on 1 January 2008, following amendments to the NEL; and - Under Section 91B of the NEL, the Commission is able to make a Rule that is "necessary or consequential" to a proposed Rule.

-2.4 The Commission's approach and decision making framework
+2.5 The Commission's approach and decision making framework

 The Panel's Rule change proposal is the first to be considered under a fast tracked Rule making process, in accordance with Section 96A of the NEL.
 A fast tracked Rule making process significantly reduces the statutory timeframes of a standard Rule making process.
+In addition under a fast tracked Rule making process, only one round of consultation is held as the first round of consultation is bypassed.
 As a result, the fast tracked Rule making process requires the Commission to approach its assessment of the Panel's Rule change proposal in a different way to how it considers proposed Rule changes under the standard Rule making process.
-As the Commission has not undertaken a first round of consultation, in preparing this draft Rule determination the Commission has: